bfl-itp/react/README.md

 ## Part II

 > Take the [first week's](https://github.com/bfl-itp/syllabus/blob/master/schedule.md#sep-4) offline Instructional Thing assignment online.
 Reimagine it for (and take advantage of) the new medium.
+For example: if Part I was a stop-frame animation, Part II might be a slideshow where the user can click between the steps.

-*Describe your project here – explain the evolution*
+*Describe your project here – explain the evolution, and what was gained and lost from using this new medium*